Banner for web section

 Example:

-• H1: Majors and degree programs.
+• H1: Majors and degree program

-• H2: Customize your academic experience.
+• H2: Customize your academic experience

-• H3: Minors and certificates.
+• H3: Minors and certificates

 More resources